Skip to main content

 That said, one of his earliest works with orchestra, the Piano Concerto No. 1, did go through an iteration as a Symphony in D minor before he recast it in its final form in the mid-1850s.
 It was followed later that same decade by a pair of Serenades, which feel like a conscious decision to focus on a less demanding genre for orchestra, and in 1873 by the St Anthony Variations, an all but explicit preparation for a symphonic finale.

-The suggestion that Brahms had emulated Beethoven in his Symphony No. 1 was widely recognised – “any ass can see that” was the composer's own response when it was put to him – but there was clearly enough of his own personality in the music, making the Symphony No. 1 a great deal more than Beethoven’s Tenth.
+The suggestion that Brahms had emulated Beethoven in his Symphony No. 1 was widely recognised – “any ass can see that” was the composer's own response when it was put to him – but there was clearly enough of his own personality in the music, making this work a great deal more than Beethoven’s Tenth.
 (There would be a parallel of sorts with another Symphony No. 1 decades later, which pays tribute to Haydn and Mozart while still being recognisably by Prokofiev.)
 By contrast, Brahms’ Symphony No. 2 (which the SCO performs from 5-7 December in a programme of Prokofiev & Brahms) had a much shorter genesis, being written in a matter of months as opposed to two decades, a clear sign of the composer’s newfound confidence in the genre.

 But what of other countries?
 It is very much to the detriment of the German-dominated musical establishment that they largely ignored what composers of other nations were doing with the symphony, to some extent blinkered by their own vision of what the genre meant.

 In France, Berlioz had quickly made his mark as a composer who dared to push at all sorts of musical boundaries: in the case of the symphony, this resulted in the seismic Symphonie fantastique in 1830, only 6 years after the Choral.
 His other three works in the genre are, in truth, not as accessible, and so markedly different from one another that the cycle makes for an incohesive whole.
-As it was, the symphony never really took off in France, and besides Symphonie fantastique, the only other one to have achieved any lasting measure of popularity is Saint-Saëns’ Organ Symphony.
+As it was, the symphony never really took off in France; besides Symphonie fantastique, the only other one to have achieved any lasting measure of popularity is Saint-Saëns’ Organ Symphony.

 Eastern European composers, in the meantime, found themselves in the difficult position of having to reconcile the formal strictures of the symphony with a newfound interest in their own folk music.
 Combining the two proved to be quite a tightrope to negotiate: following the Germanic model too closely meant their music was insufficiently representative of their native culture, but music written in a folk idiom does not always lend itself naturally to the extensive musical development required of the symphony.